-The Dean of Health Professions reserves the right to deny transfer if there is reasonable concern about a student's ability to perform safely and ethically in the clinical setting.
+The Program Administrator reserves the right to deny transfer if there is reasonable concern about a student's ability to perform safely and ethically in the clinical setting.

 G. GRADUATES OF FOREIGN NURSING SCHOOLS

 Applicants applying to the Nursing Program for required coursework completion will be considered as follows: